 What Did Antonin Scalia Do Before SCOTUS?
-He Had A Lengthy Career In Politics & Law

 On Saturday, reports surfaced that Senior Associate U.S. Supreme Court Justice Antonin Scalia was been found dead at a West Texas luxury resort.
 According to The Guardian, Scalia — who was 79 — is believed to have died of natural causes.
 It's no secret that Scalia did a lot during his life, particularly his career — though his conservative views weren't particularly agreed upon by many, it's impossible to deny that.
 However, as we look back on his life and his career in the Supreme Court, it's important to consider what Scalia did before SCOTUS as well: where he came from, and his life before he became a Supreme Court Justice.

 Scalia, born in 1936, was originally from Trenton, New Jersey.
 As Biography points out, his family moved to New York City when he was a child, and he attended school there before moving on to Georgetown University, then, eventually, Harvard Law School.
 It was from there that Scalia began working as a lawyer, which led to the rest of his career: According to the New York Daily News, beginning in 1961, he first worked at a private practice in Cleveland, Ohio — specifically, the law offices of Jones, Day, Cockley, and Reavis.
 A few years later, though, in 1967, he left to become a law professor at the University of Virginia Law School.